 Contact Paul Davis for all your property damage needs.
 (330) 220-2002

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household personal belongings or goods that you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Never use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if at all possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to limit smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!